Menu

 Main Street and More

 The naming and renaming of streets, buildings, towns, parks and whatnot after people has been going on for ages.
 But streets are special kinds of places.
 They are moving and static at the same time; you can travel along River Blvd. and live on Pond Avenue.
-Streets are part of addresses as well as directions to those addresses.
+Streets are parts of addresses as well as directions to those addresses.
 They belong to residents and visitors alike.
 And they usually come in bunches, getting named either systematically like battleships or capriciously like the seven dwarves.

 Of all the things that get named, streets seem to get the most diverse labeling.
 Nothing in the language is disqualified from being used.
 We find streets being named after not only people, but also cities, states, Indian tribes, trees, flowers, and all kinds of fluff stuff like Skyline, Crestview, and Pleasant This and Pleasant That.
 Street names can be numbers or letters, utterly prosaic like North Street, almost poetic like Just-A-Mere Ave, or an ordinary dictionary word like Stadium, Duty or Electric.